elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 >
 > **Impersonation of a particular host**
 >
-> Attacker&#8217;s system is configured to pose as the intended recipient of a transmission.
-If this strategy works, the user&#8217;s system remains unaware that it is communicating with the wrong host.
+> Attacker's system is configured to pose as the intended recipient of a transmission.
+If this strategy works, the user's system remains unaware that it is communicating with the wrong host.
 >
 > This attack can be performed using a technique known as DNS poisoning, or via so-called IP spoofing.
 In the first case, the intruder uses a cracked DNS server to point client systems to a maliciously duplicated host.
 In the second case, the intruder sends falsified network packets that appear to be from a trusted host.
 >